 Spam filters are getting more intelligent and more aggressive.
 Many use artificial intelligence to detect patterns in communication and not just words.
-If your email newsletter list has a lot of bad addresses, if your newsletter is full of graphics, has a long list of over-the-top testimonials, or even hints at preposterous medical claims like curing diabetes, expect it to get junked.
+If your email newsletter list has lots of bad addresses, if you’re getting high levels of spam reports for every campaign, if your newsletter is one giant graphic, has a long list of over-the-top testimonials, or even hints at preposterous medical claims like curing diabetes, expect it to get junked.

 2. Targeted Content